Vacation rentals in Yosemite Valley

 When is the best time to stay in a vacation rental in Yosemite Valley?

-Yosemite National Park is open year round, so deciding when to visit depends on what kind of experience you seek.
+Yosemite National Park is open year round, so deciding when to book one of the area’s cabin rentals depends on what kind of experience you seek.
 Summer is warm to hot, and ideal for hiking.
 It’s also a high season when crowds and traffic are dense.
 Fall brings fewer crowds, a range of hot and cool weather, rain showers, and even snow.
 Snow blankets the park in winter, creating a hushed landscape with radically fewer visitors than summer.
 (Snow can also cause some roads in the park to close between November and early summer.)
 In spring the park creeps back to life, and the magnificent waterfalls roar with snow melt.

 What are the top things to do in Yosemite Valley?